Joel Moersch Named Assistant Athletics Director For Development/Major Gifts Within Utah State Athletics Department

 Ansfield will be in charge of the athletic department's annual fund as well as directing the Big Blue Scholarship Fund.

-In the past four years, Utah State has also added 14 new endowments under Stanley, while also initiating the Merlin Olsen Fund for Football Competitive Excellence.
+In the past five years, Utah State has also added 16 new endowments under Stanley, while also initiating the Merlin Olsen Fund for Football Competitive Excellence.
 The Olsen Fund is a hybrid fund, and is supporting Aggie football at over $500,000 annually.

 Stanley also increased the number of major gifts for athletics by 50 percent and increased revenue by 100 percent as he implemented a four-tiered corporate partnership model to increase partner options.
 He also increased licensing revenue 45 percent and increased scholarship funding for athletics by 25 percent.